 Who Should File an Application for Authority?

-In New York, there are two different types of LLC that need to complete an Application for Authority in order to expand their enterprise to New York State.
+In New York, there are two different types of limited liability companies that need to complete an Application for Authority to expand their enterprise to New York State.

 Foreign Limited Liability Companies

-To apply for authority to do business in New York, the official who maintains the records of the foreign LLC, must complete an Application of Authority and attach to it a copy of the Certificate of Existence (otherwise known as the Certificate of Good Standing) for the LLC that is dated within one year.
+To apply for authority to do business in New York, the official who maintains the records of the foreign LLC must complete an Application of Authority.
+This document must be attached to a copy of the Certificate of Existence (otherwise known as the Certificate of Good Standing) for the LLC that is dated within one year.

 Foreign Professional Service Limited Liability Companies